tuya/tuya-iotos-android-photo-frame-demo/README.md

 ## Preparation

-1. Register a Tuya account
+1. Register a Tuya account.

     Go to the [Tuya IoT Platform](https://iot.tuya.com/) to register an account.